-The Institut de Physique du Globe de Paris (IPGP) is a world-renowned research institute dedicated to research and teaching in Earth Sciences.
+The institut de physique du globe de Paris (IPGP) is a world-renowned research institute dedicated to research and teaching in Earth Sciences.
 In France, the IPGP has the status of "Grand Etablissement" (a public institution under ministerial charter), and is a joint research unit of the CNRS comprising 500 people.
-One third of the IPGP's staff are academics and researchers, one third technicians and administrative staff, and one third PhD students, post-doctoral fellows and visitors.
-The IPGP is organized into 13 coordinated and autonomous research teams.
+The IPGP is organized into 16 coordinated and autonomous research teams.

 The IPGP has a policy of fundamental research and training which actively encourages individuals and companies to be involved in a range of activities for the promotion of research development and knowledge exchange, including R&D, the development of innovative prototypes and demonstration-models, as well as the supervision and setting up of CIFRE theses (an industrial convention for training through research).
 The IPGP is also involved in managing on-site traineeships in all professional areas at undergraduate and postgraduate level, as well as running training programmes at initial and continuing level.
 R&D, innovation, prototypes, supervising CIFRE thesis (industrial conventions of training through research), monitoring internships in all professional sectors for bachelor and master degrees, and providing vocational education (initial and continuing education).